codeclimate/codeclimate-rubocop/config/contents/style/if_with_boolean_literal_branches.md

 This cop checks for redundant `if` with boolean literal branches.
 It checks only conditions to return boolean value (`true` or `false`) for safe detection.
 The conditions to be checked are comparison methods, predicate methods, and double negative.

+### Safety:

-However, auto-correction is unsafe because there is no guarantee that all predicate methods will return boolean value.
+Auto-correction is unsafe because there is no guarantee that all predicate methods will return a boolean value.
 Those methods can be allowed with `AllowedMethods` config.

 ### Example:
     # bad